-We are now entering a brand new year – 2022!
-We have just finished our Christmas festivities – a time for celebration, family fun and cheerful stories.
-Over the Christmas period I thought I would get into the festive spirit and read something Christmassy.
+Christmas is a time for celebration, family fun and cheerful stories.
+With Christmas approaching, I thought I would get into the festive spirit and read something Christmassy.
 But rather than read a classic story like A Christmas Carol by Charles Dickens, The Snowman by Raymond Briggs or even Letters From Father Christmas by J. R. R. Tolkien, I chose a book by another author that I have never read before and a much newer story.
 That author was J. K. Rowling, and the book was The Christmas Pig.
 And to be honest, having never read Harry Potter (or seen the films) I can’t compare the very different pieces of work so am lucky enough to not be judging this new one against HP, just purely on its own merits!

 The Christmas Pig is the third standalone novel since finishing the Harry Potter series, a series that took the world by storm and is still going strong today (I will read it, I promise).
 The Christmas Pig is a children’s story about a young boy who loses his most prized possession and loved friend and the magical journey he embarks on to be reunited before the biggest day of the year, Christmas Day.
 If you have ever wondered what happens to those things that you misplace or lose, in the The Christmas Pig you will certainly find out!

 ‘Dur Pig’, aka DP, is Jack’s beloved toy – a small, but bedraggled and shabby, soft toy with a bean-filled tummy and comforting soft trotters, and smells of his mum’s perfume mixed with their adventures around the home and garden, everything that a young child could ask for in their favourite toy.
 Dur Pig is more than his comforting toy though, he is also Jack’s very best friend and confidant.